asreview/asreview/docker/README.md

 If you want to use a specific version of ASReview LAB, not available as DockerHub image, you can build your own.
-To build your own image, create a file called `Dockerfile` (so no file extension!) and fill it with the following code.
+To build your own image, create a file called `Dockerfile` (no file extension) and fill it with the following code.
 In this example, ASReview version `1.0rc0` was used.

 ```